iamniharika/Codeclause_AI/README.md

-# My AI and ML Projects
+# My AI internship projects

 Welcome to my GitHub repository!
 This repository showcases several projects that I have developed, focusing on artificial intelligence and deep learning.
 Below are the descriptions and details of each project: